bmc-anvil/bmc.support.installation.developer-setup/02_bootstrap/README.md

     1. That folder will be the root for everything else in the project.
 2. Run the following inside the scripts' folder:
     ```shell
-        # make the scripts executable
+        # make the script executable
         chmod +x clone_repos.zsh

         # run the script
         ./clone_repos.zsh
     ```
 3. The project's structure with all repos should now be cloned.
-4. Update the contents of your `settings.xml` located usually at `~/.m2` folder with the `settings.xml` from the scripts folder.
+4. Update the contents of your `settings.xml` located usually at `~/.m2` folder with the `settings.xml` from the scripts' folder.
     1. If you don't have the ~/.m2 directory or the file, create the directory and/or copy the settings.xml file
     2. Fill in your user / token for the `<id>github</id>` server
 5. Delete the scripts, *.env files and settings.xml once you are done if you wish.